MoTahaAboHeiba/retail-lakehouse-pipeline/README.md

 ![Workforce page](docs/Workforce.jpg)

-One of the three pages (Sales, Procurement, Workforce) built on the gold layer.
+One of the three pages (Sales, Supplies, Workforce) built on the gold layer.

 ### Secondary ingestion (S3)